Data Storage Guide for Java

 post.increment("likes", 1);

 You can specify the amount of increment (or decrement) by providing an additional argument.
-If the argument is not provided, 1
+If the argument is not provided, 1 is used by default.

 Updating Arrays